 - 3. Advertising

 - 4. Automobile and travel.
 Deduct ordinary and necessary auto and travel expenses related to your rental activities, including 100 percent of meal expenses incurred while traveling away from home.
 Pennsylvania differs from federal treatment on the meals and entertainment expense.
 You generally can either deduct your actual expenses or take the standard federal mileage rate.

 - 5. Cleaning and maintenance

 - 6. Commissions

 - 7. Insurance

 - 8. Legal and professional fees

 - 9. Management fees

-- 10. Mortgage interest.
-If you have a mortgage on your rental property, enter the amount of interest you paid for the current year to banks or other financial institutions. - 11.
-Other interest.
+- Mortgage interest.
+If you have a mortgage on your rental property, enter the amount of interest you paid for the current year to banks or other financial institutions.

+- 11. Other interest.
 Generally, to determine the interest expense allocable to your rental activities, you must have records to show how the proceeds of each debt were used.
-Pennsylvania does not follow federal rules regarding prepaid interest. - 12.
-Repairs.
+Pennsylvania does not follow federal rules regarding prepaid interest.

+- 12. Repairs.
 Deduct the cost of repairs made to keep your property in good working condition.
 Repairs (fixing a broken lock or painting a room) generally do not add significant value to the property or extend its life.
 Improvements that increase the value of the property or extend its life (such as replacing a roof or renovating a kitchen) must be capitalized.
 You cannot expense such costs in full in the year paid or incurred.

-13. Supplies
+- 13. Supplies

 - 14. Taxes.
 Deduct taxes directly related to the rental activity.
 Deduct the proportionate share of real estate taxes.
 You may not deduct taxes based on income.
-You may deduct gross receipts and business privilege taxes. - 15.
-Utilities.
+You may deduct gross receipts and business privilege taxes.

+- 15. Utilities.
 Deduct the cost of ordinary and necessary telephone calls related to your rental activities or royalty income.
 However, the base rate (including taxes and other charges) for telephone service for the first telephone line into your residence is a personal expense and is not deductible.

 CAUTION: Certain utilities, which are not subject to sales and use tax when purchased exclusively for residential use, become subject to sales and use tax when used for commercial purposes.
 Commercial purposes includes rental property owned by an individual and held out for rent by another individual or business.
 Exceptions include properties with separate metering for rental units and common areas where the common area utilities are included as used for commercial purposes and the rental unit property is residential rental property when the utilities are paid for by the tenants.
 If you are including electricity, natural gas, fuel oil, or kerosene in your calculation of utilities expense and the property is not listed as commercial property with the utility company or as a commercial entity with the fuel oil or kerosene supplier, you should report use tax due on the related expense amounts for these utility expenses.
-The use tax on these utilities should be paid via a PA-1, Use Tax Return, or if you are required to file a sales tax return, as part of that return.
+The use tax on these utilities should be paid via the online PA-1, Use Tax Return, or if you are required to file a sales tax return, as part of that return.
+Go to the department's website to obtain an e-Signature or log on and file the PA-1 through the department's e-Tides system.
 If you have a regular recurring use tax liability on utilities, you should register for a use tax account using the Online PA-100 at www.pa100.state.pa.us.